 The WGU Teacher Works Sample requires teacher candidate to plan and teach a multi-week, standards-based instructional unit that showcases a collection of content, planning, instructional, and reflective skills.

 Students will participate in a weekly cohort call to collaborate with a cohort facilitator and fellow students to discuss progress and best practices for completing the Teacher Work Sample, Observations, and Portfolio.

 Students will create an online teaching portfolio to demonstrate competency of the Demonstration Teaching experience.
 The portfolio is a way to show colleagues and potential employers the skills that have been developed throughout your Demonstration Teaching experience.

 This course focuses on differentiating between different research paradigms, including qualitative, quantitative, and action research.
 Along with those paradigms, this course also focuses on research study critique, the developing of measurable research questions, hypothesis development, different types of variables and data, and the collection and evaluation of data.

 Literature Reviews for Educational Research

-This course focuses on the foundation of literature reviews by introducing students to quantitative, qualitative, and action research paradigms, the purpose of a literature review, selecting an appropriate research topic, evaluating the reliability of primary and secondary source information, and conducting a literature review with basic data evaluation concepts.
+This course focuses on the foundation of literature reviews by introducing students to quantitative, qualitative, and action research paradigms, the purpose of a literature review, selecting an appropriate research topic, evaluating the reliability of primary and secondary source information, and developing a literature review with basic data evaluation concepts.